hb9hkn/ha-addon-udp-logger/README.md

 # syslog Logger Add-on for Home Assistant

 This is a simple custom add-on that listens for syslog messages on port udp/514 and writes them to `/share/syslog/syslog.log`.
-It also performs log rotation, compression and clean up keeping logs for 7 days.
+It also performs log rotation, compression and clean up at startup (an automation is required to regularly perform log clean up).

 ### ⚠️ **Warning**
 > **This add-on does not monitor nor manage your availalbe disk space.